 Starting Seeds & Indoor Growing

 If growing outdoors, you can also start peppers and tomatoes later in the season, especially if you grow short season varieties:

 Choose Short Season Peppers:

-If it’s before mid-summer, and you want to experience growing peppers or tomatoes from seed to table, then choose short season pepper varieties like Jalapeno M, Jimmy Nardello, Hatch Green X-Hot and Bulgarian Carrot.
+If it’s mid-summer, but you still have 75+ days of growing weather, and you want to experience growing peppers or tomatoes from seed to table, then choose short season pepper varieties that grow the fastest, like Jalapeno M, Jimmy Nardello, Hatch Green X-Hot and Bulgarian Carrot.

 Start your seeds in ideal conditions.
 You want fast germination so plants can be transplanted outside in 2-3 weeks.
 Soaking seeds in water might speed germination.

 Try a 6 hour soak, until seeds sink to the bottom of the cup.
 A solution of hydrogen peroxide or weak chamomile tea may help to break down the seed coat.
 Use one to two teaspoons of standard 3% hydrogen peroxide per cup of warm water.